dirigiblelabs/curriculum-2018/YanaGeorgieva/3rdClassTasks/README.md

 # Task 1: Dirigible Review
-# Task 2: From video tutorial to handwritten tutorial data structures
+# Task 2: Write a tutorial on how to use basic data structures in Eclipse Dirigible